NativeScript/nativescript-cli/docs/man_pages/project/testing/run-android.md

 Run on a selected connected device or running emulator | `$ tns run android --device <Device ID> [--keyStorePath <File Path> --keyStorePassword <Password> --keyStoreAlias <Name> --keyStoreAliasPassword <Password>] [--release] [--justlaunch]`
 Start an emulator and run the app inside it | `$ tns run android --emulator [<Emulator Options>] [--keyStorePath <File Path> --keyStorePassword <Password> --keyStoreAlias <Name> --keyStoreAliasPassword <Password>] [--release] [--justlaunch]`

 Runs your project on a connected Android device or in a native Android emulator, if configured.
 This is shorthand for prepare, build and deploy.
+While your app is running, prints the output from the application in the console.

 ### Options
 * `--device` - Specifies a connected device on which to run the app.